 The federal government established the end of the continuous enrollment condition beginning April 1, 2023, requiring states to return to normal operations.
-DHS had already conducted multi-pronged year-long effort to alert beneficiaries, providers, and other stakeholders about coming end of the PHE.
-The process for disenrolling ineligible beneficiaries spanned six months and ended at the end of September.
+DHS had already conducted multi-pronged year-long effort to alert beneficiaries, providers, and other stakeholders about the coming end of the PHE.
+The process for disenrolling ineligible beneficiaries spanned six months to the end of September 2023.
 To process renewal applications timely, DHS scheduled renewals in phases, and ARHOME beneficiaries were among the first to receive renewal notices.
-As of early December, the ARHOME population had decreased about 31% from its height in January 2023.
+As of early March 2024, the ARHOME population decreased by about 31% from its height in February 2023.

-Enrollment as of the first day of each month (data pulled on 11/7/23)
+Enrollment as of the first day of each month (data pulled on 3/5/2024).

-Some disenrolled beneficiaries have completed required paperwork and reenrolled once they discovered they had been disenrolled.
-In October and November, the number of people enrolling in ARHOME began to exceed the number disenrolling, but dropped again in December.
+Some disenrolled beneficiaries completed required paperwork and reenrolled once they discovered they lost Medicaid coverage.
+In October and November 2023, the number of people enrolling in ARHOME began to exceed the number disenrolling.
 Disenrollments in the chart below include individuals who shifted out of ARHOME to another Medicaid program.